Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: The discrete model

 \subsection{Births with extreme reproductive events}

 We now want to include the possibility of extreme reproductive events, that is to say events when one individual may generate a non-negligible fraction of the next generation.
-The motivation to consider such reproductive events comes from the observation that some species, in particular marine species \cite{arnason2004mitochondrial,hedgecock1994does} and most viruses, have offsprings distributions with very large variance, and that the Kingman coalescent is not a good model to describe their genealogy \cite{hoscheit2018multifurcating}.
+The motivation to consider such reproductive events comes from the observation that some species, in particular marine species \cite{arnason2004mitochondrial,hedgecock1994does} and most viruses \cite{Irwin}, have offsprings distributions with very large variance, and that the Kingman coalescent is not a good model to describe their genealogy \cite{hoscheit2018multifurcating}.
 It is instead necessary to include the possibility of merging more than two individuals simultaneously.
-Such kinds of models have seen a growing interest from the discovery of $\Lambda$-coalescent trees by Sagitov \cite{sagitov1999general} and their full description by Pitman \cite{pitman1999coalescents}.
+Such kinds of models have seen a growing interest from the discovery of $\Lambda$-coalescent trees by Sagitov \cite{sagitov1999general} and Donnelly and Kurtz \cite{donnelly1999particle} independently, and their full description by Pitman \cite{pitman1999coalescents}.
 To this purpose, we introduce a random background formed by a sequence of i.i.d.
 Bernoulli trials

 with a probability of success $\gamma_N \in [0, 1]$ and a sequence

 of i.i.d. $[0,1]$-valued random elements with common distribution $\Lambda$. $H$ and $Z$ are assumed to be independent, and we also assume that $\Lambda([0,1])<\infty$.
 For every $g \in \Z$, $H_g = 1$ (resp., $H_g = 0$) indicates that at generation $g$ extreme reproduction does (resp., does not) occur. $Z$ will give the expected sizes of extreme reproductive events, when they occur.
 Let